logo

 TO MAKE THE KOFTAS:

-In a large pot of boiling salted water, boil the sweet potatoes until fork tender.
-Drain well and when cool, peel and mash.
-Add the finely minced green chilies, salt, pepper and freshly grated nutmeg.
+In a large pot of boiling salted water, boil the sweet potatoes until just fork tender.
+Drain well and gently pat dry with a paper towel.
+When cool, peel and mash.
+Add the ginger, green chilies, cumin powder, salt, pepper and freshly grated nutmeg.
 Add the paneer and the anardana powder.
 Mix well to combine all of the ingredients.
-Slowly add the rice flour a little bit at a time until the mixture comes together and you are able to form golf ball sized balls.
+Slowly add the rice flour a little bit at a time until the mixture comes together and you are able to form small golf ball sized balls.
+It helps to refrigerate the sweet potato mixture for at least 30-45 minutes before forming the koftas (balls).
 In a large deep skillet (or wok) on medium high heat, add enough oil to shallow fry the koftas.
 This may be done in batches but gently fry the koftas on all sides until they are golden brown.
 Drain well and set aside.

 At this point, they can be served as appetizers with your favorite chutneys or sauces.
 Also, once they have cooled, you can freeze any extra koftas in an airtight plastic freezer bag or container.